odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 //...
 ```

 Optional fields can be added like this.
-Juse pass `false` to make the key optional:
+Just pass `false` to make the key optional:

 ```php
 $validator->addRule(v::key('mobile', v::allOf(